jariarkko/psgeo/CODINGSTYLE.md

 (A future change may involve continuous integration approach where this happens automatically for all attempted commits.)

+Please add a test when you add a new feature that can be tested in the unit tests.
+(Features in the UI may not be easily testable this way.)

+Sometimes new features and tests change the expected outputs from already implemented tests.
+For instance, you may change the format of some outputs to be better in some way.
+If this happens, you need to carefully review the expected and actual outputs and make the necessary changes.
+Old tests are part of the software and need to be retained and maintained just like other pieces of software.

 ## Community behaviour

 We strive for polite collaboration, welcome all contibutors, and respect the different needs diffferent people may have for the software and data formats.